Privacy Policy

 The use of Turnstile serves to:

-- Secure our website and forms against bots,
+- protect our website and forms against bots,

-These measures are in line with our legitimate interest pursuant to Art.
-6(1)(f) GDPR.
+These measures correspond to our legitimate interest pursuant to Article 6(1)(f) of the GDPR.

 8.5.3 Legal basis

-Processing is based on our legitimate interest in the security, stability and functionality of the platform (Art.
-6(1)(f) GDPR).
+The use of Turnstile is based on our legitimate interest in the security, stability, functionality and prevention of misuse of the platform in accordance with Article 6(1)(f) of the GDPR.

 8.5.5 Further information